nmatte/TaskLion/README.md

 ### Phase 2: Task and TaskCategory Models, API, basic APIUtil (1 day)

-**Objective:** Tasks and categories can be created, read, edited and destroyed through the API.
+**Objective:** Tasks and categories can be read through the API.
 Users can modify account.

 - [ ] create `Task`, `TaskCategory` models
 - [ ] seed the database with a small amount of test data